dotnet/docs/docs/architecture/blazor-for-web-forms-developers/hosting-models.md

 ---
 title: Blazor app hosting models
-description: Different ways to host your Blazor apps including in the browser on WebAssembly or on the server.
+description: Learn the different ways to host a Blazor app, including in the browser on WebAssembly or on the server.
 author: danroth27
 ms.author: daroth
 ms.date: 09/11/2019